 Public Speaking Engagements

-Maria won her first award as an orator in 1967, by becoming the nationwide Canadian public speaking champion and then going on to defeat the trans-United States’ champion.
+Maria won her first award as an orator in 1967, by becoming the nationwide Canadian public speaking champion and then going on to win against the trans-United States’ champion.
 This skill has served her well through many years of regular radio shows on food and nutrition, hosting local and international television series, handling the challenge of tertiary teaching, and the exacting presentation demands of a weekly cooking and health segment on live T.V.